 A dab rig is the chamber of a glass pipe, connected to a nail or banger, used for dabbing, in the place of a traditional bowl typically found on a bong.
-New dabbers may be overwhelmed at the technique, upfront cost, and number of accessories required to use dab rigs.
+New dabbers may be overwhelmed at the technique, upfront cost, and number of accessories required to use dab rigs and pipes.
 But they may also appreciate the strong, streamlined effects and heavy terpene flavors that concentrates and dab rigs provide.

 And once you get the dabbing process down, using a dab rig can be easy and efficient.
 The key steps are simple: heating the nail with a torch, then placing a dab of concentrate in the nail and inhaling the resulting vapor.

-The modern-day dab rig typically includes the glass piece, a nail, a dabber, a torch, and a carb cap.
+The modern-day dab pipe typically includes the glass piece, a nail, a dabber, a torch, and a carb cap.
 Carb caps have become popular accessories because they allow the user to dab at lower temperatures and hold vapor in the nail for a longer period of time.

 What’s the Difference Between a Bong and a Dab Rig?

 Both bongs and dab rigs are considered “rigs,” or pipe chambers connected to a nail or bowl that holds cannabis products for smoking.
-If you’re new to dab rigs, you may have mistaken a dab rig or two for a bong, or seen a smaller dab rig and wondered, “Why is that bong so small?
+If you’re new to dab rigs, you may have mistaken a dab rig or two for a bong, or seen a smaller dab rig or pipe and wondered, “Why is that bong so small?
 And why have I never seen one that small before?”